Stanko/Stanko.github.io/_posts/2017-05-14-time-pills-tracks-stems.md

 category: [Music]
 ---

 Friends of mine from the band [Time Pills](https://soundcloud.com/timepills) opensourced bunch of their tracks.
 You can find them on [GitHub](https://github.com/nndmlsvc/time-pills).
-They are looking forward to creative people remixing their them and sharing it with the world.
-So go nuts!
+They are looking forward to having them remixed by creative people and sharing it with the world

 Repo contains all of the tracks, stems, presets, loops and even midi files.